What Is a “Community Cat”?

 The Feral Cat Coalition is a non-profit organization dedicated to reducing the overpopulation of feral and abandoned cats through free, humane Trap-Neuter-Return (TNR).
 We believe it is our responsibility, as a community, to care for cats that have been forced, through human abandonment or failure to spay and neuter, to live outdoors.

-Since 1992, we have spayed and neutered more than 50,000 community cats.
+Since 1992, we have spayed or neutered more than 50,000 community cats.
 Licensed veterinarians perform spay/neuter surgeries at our facility in San Diego, and at various locations throughout San Diego County.

 What Is Trap-Neuter-Return (TNR)?